dckc/madmode-blog/pages/2021/next-gig-agoric.md

      asynchronous **eventual-sends**.

 Q: Do developers have to learn a new programming language to get all this?
-A: No; Agoric smart contracts are written in a [secure set of JavaScript](https://github.com/Agoric/Jessie#subsetting-ecmascript) that mostly involves sticking to established best practices.
+A: No; Agoric smart contracts are written in a [secure subset of JavaScript](https://github.com/Agoric/Jessie#subsetting-ecmascript) that mostly involves sticking to established best practices.